Foutsikas/dnd-attribute-component/README.md

 - Has state regarding proficiency (true/false)
 - Provides a small button that rolls that attribute (d20 + mod) and displays the result in an alert box

-Want to add a dropdown list to add elements.
+Want to add a dropdown list to add more elements (ex. attributes).

 Impliment this whole project back to the dnd-sheet project.